 Erin is a graduate student pursuing her MSc in the Department of Linguistics at the University of Alberta.
 She holds a BA in Linguistics from the University of Western Ontario.
 For her master’s thesis she is doing ethnographic research on a summer language program for the Unangax Language on St. Paul Island, Alaska that uses the Where Are Your Keys? method of language learning.
 Her other research interests include linguistic anthropology, historical linguistics, language documentation, and lexicography.

 Eddie is a software developer with the National Research Council of Canada that is embedded here in the ALT Lab.
 Eddie holds both a BSc and MSc in Computing Science from the University of Alberta.
 Eddie’s research focused on how natural language processing tools can be leveraged to work on source code and software engineering artifacts.

 Michaela Stang – Partnership Administrative Assistant

-Michaela is the acting Administrative Assistant for the Partnership.
+Michaela was the acting Administrative Assistant for the Partnership.
 She holds a MLIS and a BA in Linguistics and Anthropology, both from the University of Alberta.
 Over the course of her degrees, she has had a number of student, volunteer, and professional positions at the UofA, including research assistantships in Linguistics and Digital Humanities, volunteer program assistant with CILLDI, public service assistantships with the University of Alberta Libraries, and many student committee executive roles.
-She can be contacted at firstname.lastname@example.org or personally at email@example.com.